Skip to Content

 Paleo Diet After A Heart Attack?
 What You Need To Know

-If you’ve experienced a heart attack or stroke and are overweight, your doctor will often suggest lifestyle modifications to reduce your risk of further heart events.
+If you’ve experienced a heart attack or stroke and are overweight, your doctor will often suggest lifestyle modifications to reduce your risk of further cardiac events.

 Lifestyle modifications may include losing weight, quitting smoking, reducing alcohol consumption, and regular exercise to reduce your risk of another heart attack or stroke.

-Weight loss isn’t easy and trying to navigate through popular food fads, confusing nutrition labels, and misinformation can often lead to frustration.
+Losing body fat isn’t easy and trying to navigate through popular food fads, confusing nutrition labels, and online misinformation can be frustrating

 Healthy diets can range from vegan to meat eating or raw versus cooked food – there really isn’t a perfect or ideal one-size-fits-all diet.